eburghar/kakpipe/README.md

 - `:kakpipe` immediately switch to the buffer and let you see the result of the execution in real time,
 - `:kakpipe-bg` do the same without switching to the fifo buffer

+On the modeline, `[fifo]` serves as an indicator to see if the process is still running.

 You can quickly or fuzzyly jump between the buffers, and inside a fifo buffer created by kakpipe 2 commands speed up your workflows even more comparing to using a shell :